lucilands/CLog/README.md

 ```

 ## Muting log levels
-If you add this simple line to the demo, every message lower or equal too the info level, this includes:
+If you add this simple line to the demo, any message with the level CLOG_DEBUG or CLOG_TRACE will not show
- - CLOG_INFO
- - CLOG_TRACE
- - CLOG_DEBUG

-Will not be logged
 ```C
 clog_mute_level(CLOG_INFO);
 ```